- What is Hormone Therapy?

 Lower levels of testosterone will have a negative on your bone density and muscle mass.

-Lifestyle changes such as supplementation, exercise, and diet can help you manage this side effect.
+Lifestyle changes such as regular exercise and a balanced diet may help you manage these side effects.

 You may consider taking calcium and vitamin D supplements.
 There is a negative relationship between smoking and bone density.
 Thus, stop smoking after hormone therapy.